Rich Nathan: Career

+Nathan has served on the National Board of Vineyard USA for more than 20 years and is the Large Church Task Force Coordinator.

 Nathan has been outspoken on the subject of faith and politics.
 In an interview with the Columbus Dispatch, he was quoted as saying:

-Nathan has also been a major force for immigration reform, highlighting the issue in both sermons and op-eds.
-He advocates for a different plan than those traditionally offered for America's illegal immigrants, "a pathway to citizenship governed by a system of checks and balances."
+Nathan also advocates for immigration reform, promoting "a pathway to citizenship governed by a system of checks and balances."
 He has led Vineyard Columbus to embrace racial and ethnic diversity.
 Vineyard Columbus is one of America's most diverse churches, having attendees from over 125 nations.
-Nathan has been a leader in the Vineyard movement in advocating for women's full participation in all aspects of church ministry including becoming senior pastors, church planters, missionaries and Vineyard Association overseers.
-As Nathan put it in a message on egalitarianism: "God's gifts and call are not gender-based."

 Vineyard Columbus

-Vineyard Columbus (formerly Vineyard Christian Fellowship of Columbus and Vineyard Church of Columbus) is a church in Westerville, Ohio.
-It is part of the Association of Vineyard Churches with headquarters in Sugar Land, Texas.
+Vineyard Columbus (formerly Vineyard Christian Fellowship of Columbus and Vineyard Church of Columbus) is a church in Northland area of Columbus near Westerville, Ohio.
+It is part of the Association of Vineyard Churches, headquartered in Sugar Land, Texas.

-Vineyard Columbus dates back as a church to the late-1970s.
-Three different churches joined to form the first church.
-The church remained independent of any larger group for a number of years.
-After investigating a number of groups to join with, the leadership of the church decided on the Association of Vineyard Churches, led by John Wimber.
+Vineyard Columbus was founded in the late-1970s when three different churches joined to form the first church.
+The church remained independent of any larger group, until the leadership of the church decided on the Association of Vineyard Churches, led by John Wimber.
 They became the Vineyard Christian Fellowship of Columbus in 1987.
-Vineyard Columbus has experienced significant growth over the years, drawing about 7,500 people from over 125 nations at its weekend worship services and becoming the largest church in the Vineyard movement today.
-It is a church that is self described as an "empowered evangelical" church, according to the definition in Rich Nathan and Ken Wilson's book Empowered Evangelicals that was published in the mid-1990s.
+Vineyard Columbus draws about 7,500 people from over 125 nations at its weekend worship services and is the largest church in the Vineyard movement today.

 The original church in Westerville has planted more than 30 churches since 1987, including over a dozen in the Columbus area - all included in the Vineyard Movement.
-Vineyard Columbus also supports many Christian missionaries throughout the world.

-In January 2019, Rich announced he will be handing the senior pastor duties over to associate pastors Eric and Julia Pickerill, effective January 2021.
+In January 2021, Rich was succeeded by associate pastors Eric and Julia Pickerill.
 Eric and Julia planted the Vineyard of Amsterdam in 2008 before returning to Vineyard Columbus in 2015.
 Rich Nathan will remain of the staff at Vineyard Columbus as pastor at-large.